 - Federal Taxes.
 The Yale International Tax Office will assist you in determining your U.S. tax resident status.
 If it is found, based on the amount of time you have been present in the U.S., that you are a resident for tax purposes, the 14% withholding for international students would not be required.

 - Summer Internships.
 DACAmented students with a valid EAD card may apply for most internships and programs, except those few that require U.S. citizenship.
 Undocumented students without DACA and a valid EAD only qualify for summer fellowships that are not considered compensation for employment.
-Consult the CIPE web site for details.
+At this time internships outside the U.S. are not possible because DACA Advanced Parole is no longer available.
+Consult the CIPE website for details.

 - Career and Fellowship Resources.
 Yale students are encouraged to use the resources of the Office of Career Strategy (OCS), or the relevant professional school career office, to explore the internship and post-graduation possibilities.
 OCS staff is also available to talk with students about graduate school and professional school programs.
 For information about fellowships to support summer and post-graduation activities for Yale College students contact Rebekah Westphal at the Center for International and Professional Experience.
 Post-graduation Yale employment for undocumented and DACAmented students continues to be governed by the validity of the EAD card and available only to DACAmented students.

-Yale faculty and staff with questions about undocumented and DACAmented students, or DACA in general, are also invited to contact OISS.
-For information other immigration maters that may be a concern as a result of the recent presidential election, click here.S
+Yale faculty and staff with questions about undocumented and DACAmented students, or DACA in general, are also invited to contact contact OISS.
+Information on other immigration matters that may be a concern.

 DACA in the Federal Agencies and the Courts